 When to use these real estate offer email templates

 Use these when the transaction has moved from general interest to decision-making.
 Offer-stage emails need to be short enough that the client can process them under pressure.
+The main real estate email template hub covers lead, open house, seller, and past-client stages.

 Offer submission